Easy Tips for Fire Walking without Getting Burnt

 years ago with records dating as far back as 1200BC.
 Walking on hot coals was akin to a form of worship in many countries.

 People choose to walk on coals as an expresssion of faith, as rites of passage and for healing.
 I recall walking in the footsteps of my mom who never used an oven mitt for removing hot pans from the oven, I found out that if you removed the hot pan quickly, you never really felt the burn.
+Some scientists have used the length of time on the hot embers to explain the phenomenon.

 A similar theory exists for firewalking; the longer you stay on the coals the greater the chance of being burned.
 When a person steps on hot coals, the hotter body would cool down while the cooler one heat up.
 This results only lasts until the body is removed from the heat or when both temperatures align in between.
 Read more about the mechanics of this here.